Patient-specific solution of the electrocorticography forward problem in deforming brain: Results

 Our results for this example suggest that the modeling error introduced by using incorrect tissue geometry obtained from the original preoperative images (instead of the deformed images that correspond to the postoperative configuration of the brain with implanted electrodes) is significant and we expect this to affect the accuracy of source localization.
 Conversely, we expect that significant improvements in source localization accuracy may be realized by applying the modeling strategies proposed in this study.

-\subsection{Towards the solution of the inverse problem: leadfield matrices}
+\subsection{Towards the solution of the inverse problem: lead field matrices}

 One of the most important techniques for measurement of brain activity, especially in the treatment of epilepsy and brain tumors, is source localization using EEG \citep{grech_etal_2008_review,brette_destexhe_2012_handbook}.
-Source localization requires the solution of the EEG inverse problem which involves locating the current source given sparse data of the electrical potential from electrode recordings.
-Many inverse solution methods rely on the leadfield matrix which describes the sensitivity patterns of the EEG sensors \citep{weinstein_etal_2000_leadfield,grech_etal_2008_review,brette_destexhe_2012_handbook}.
-The leadfield matrix can be constructed by solving the EEG forward problem for each ground and sensor electrode pair.
-The leadfield values are computed using reciprocity as the gradient of the computed potential for each ground--sensor electrode pair forward problem, which produces three leadfield columns per spatial location.
-Once the leadfield matrix has been computed it can be used to calculate the potential at the electrodes produced by a dipole located within any element of the model.
+Source localization requires the solution of the EEG inverse problem which involves locating the current source given sparse data of the electric potential from electrode recordings.
+Many inverse solution methods rely on the lead field matrix which describes the sensitivity patterns of the EEG sensors \citep{weinstein_etal_2000_leadfield,grech_etal_2008_review,brette_destexhe_2012_handbook}.
+The lead field matrix can be constructed by solving the EEG forward problem for each ground and sensor electrode pair.
+The lead field values are computed using reciprocity as the gradient of the computed potential for each ground--sensor electrode pair forward problem, which produces three lead field columns per spatial location.
+Once the lead field matrix has been computed it can be used to calculate the potential at the electrodes produced by a dipole located within any element of the model.

-To assess the effect of the geometry and conductivity distribution on the expected source localization accuracy, we compared leadfield matrices computed using the models based on the original (with actual and projected electrode locations) and deformed image data.
-To construct the leadfields, the first electrode was chosen arbitrarily as the ground electrode, and a unit current source was applied to each of the remaining 63 electrodes.
+To assess the effect of the geometry and conductivity distribution on the expected source localization accuracy, we compared lead field matrices computed using the models based on the original (with actual and projected electrode locations, and segmented using the STAPLE and DTI-based methods) and deformed image data.
+To construct the lead fields, the first electrode was chosen arbitrarily as the ground electrode, and a unit current source was applied to each of the remaining 63 electrodes.
+The dimensions of each lead field matrix was \( (64-1) \times (3 \times 1,565,095) = 63 \times 4,695,285\).